Last updated on

 By adding direct mail to your lead nurture campaigns, you enhance personalization by adding a human touch to your campaigns.

 Marketing automation allows businesses to streamline and automate their marketing efforts across various channels.
 This increases efficiency and drives more sales.
 Automating a workflow aligns all your marketing efforts and messages to ensure the right lead receives the most relevant messages at the right time.
+So, make sure you have a creative automation to automate every part of the funnel.

 Your lead nurturing strategy should start with your existing customers as they were once leads themselves, and you can understand from their journey.
 What marketing content did they relate with the most?
 Was there anything you could have done to help them reach their decisions faster?
 What are the best ways to refresh their journey for future prospects?